How To Organize and Move a Business Office

 Inform Your Employees

 Communicate the move in day and your new office address via email and post the information on your company website.
-To inform staff of the major change, prepare a thorough email, newsletter piece, town hall presentation, or quick video.
+To inform staff of the major change, prepare a thorough email, newsletter, town hall presentation, or quick video.
 Whatever format you decide on, the announcement needs to be detailed.
 All necessary information must be provided to employees in the communication.
-Actually, the more information you include in the message, the simpler it will be for you to comprehend all the stages included with your office transfer.
+The more information you include in the message, the easier it will be to understand all the stages involved in your office move.

 Make sure to add any pertinent tasks to your main to-do list when you compose the announcement.
-You should put "creating and distributing checklist" as an action item in your schedule if, for instance, your announcement guarantees staff that they will receive a comprehensive "office move checklist for employees" of to-dos before moving day.
+Include "creating and distributing checklist" as an action item in your schedule if, for instance, your announcement guarantees staff that they will receive a comprehensive "office move checklist for employees" of to-dos before moving day.

 Speak with employees to gain their views once the announcement has had time to sink in for a few weeks.
-Request input on parts of the relocation or the new workplace that you can feasibly influence, and use those findings into your planning process.
+Request input on parts of the relocation or the new workplace that you can feasibly influence, and incorporate those suggestions into your planning process.

 Appoint a Person In Charge To Be Responsible For The Office Move

-Establishing who will be in charge of the move is the first step in planning the procedure.
+Establishing who will be in charge of the move is the first step in planning.

-Moving calls for a multi-year commitment and lots of strategic planning for the company's long-term objectives.
+Moving requires a multi-year commitment and significant strategic planning for the company's long-term objectives.
 An office transfer also affects the company's brand image and has a significant effect on spending and output.
-Therefore, it seems of sense that business executives would want to be closely involved in the relocating process.
+Therefore, it makes sense that business executives would want to be closely involved in the relocation process.

-Moving, however, can become a major distraction, therefore managers must maintain control of the company's direction to maintain high productivity levels.
-Similar to any other important business project, they require a designated move point person who can meet with them frequently to update them on progress.
+Moving, however, can become a major distraction; therefore, managers must maintain control of the company's direction to keep productivity levels high.
+Like any other important business project, it requires a designated move point person who can frequently update them on progress.

 Reschedule Meetings and Appointments If Needed

-It is advisable to allow yourself and your coworkers a three-day grace period before any important deadlines or client meetings occur right before the workplace transfer.
+Allow yourself and your coworkers a three-day grace period before any important deadlines or client meetings right before the office move.
 On the same day that you are unpacking your desk, it can be annoying to start looking for a spotless location to hold a meeting.
 Once the relocation date has been established, note it on the calendars and make plans to free up schedules around it.

 Take Inventory

-The next step would be to take inventory of office equipment, furniture, and cabinets.
-Strap or tie your cabinets tightly so that the contents in them would not fall out during the ride to the new office.
-One should also try to measure these cabinets and equipment to determine where they would fit in the new office.
-Each office equipment, furniture, and cabinet should be labeled with either the employee's name or the department's name on it.
+The next step is to take inventory of office equipment, furniture, and cabinets.
+Strap or tie your cabinets tightly so that the contents do not fall out during the move to the new office.
+Measure these cabinets and equipment to determine where they will fit in the new office.
+Label each piece of office equipment, furniture, and cabinet with either the employee's name or the department's name.

-In addition, one should have a copy of the new office floor plan so that it would be easy to delegate each employee and department's office space so that business can resume within days of moving in.
+Have a copy of the new office floor plan to easily delegate each employee and department's office space, ensuring business can resume within days of moving in.
 This will also eliminate stress for both the movers as well as your employees.

 Get Moving Quotes